CS731-2026/emotion-aware-assistant-team15/README.md

 ## 17. Known Limitations

-- The current final checkpoint is a **4-class academic-state model**.
-It does not provide raw 8-class facial emotion output.
+- The current final checkpoint is a **4-class academic-state model**, and it does provide raw 8-class facial emotion output.
 - Raw-emotion display requires an 8-class checkpoint to be installed.
 - Emotion inference quality depends on lighting, camera angle, face visibility, and the configured detector.
 - OpenFace must be installed/configured separately for full landmark transparency.